-The purpose of the study was to examine the physicochemical features of Vembanad Lake at Marine drive area in order to assess the lake's overall health and water quality.
-As part of the procedure, the sample was collected again, one week apart, from the Marine drive area.
+The purpose of the study was to examine the physicochemical features of Particular area of Vembanad Lake near FSI area in order to assess the lake's overall health and water quality.
+As part of the procedure, the sample was collected again, one week apart, from the FSI area.
 A procedure that took into account biological, chemical, and physical aspects was used to analyze the material.
 Among the physical parameters that were measured were the temperature, color, depth of the sechi disk, and total dissolved solvent.
 Among the chemical measures were nitrate, BOD (biological oxygen demand), and primary productivity.
 Among the biological criteria are the MPN test, the standard plate count, and the full E. Coli test for the water samples collected at two different periods.